tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 `NSFetchedResultsController` manages the results from a fetch request, including changes to the objects in the context!
 In my [2015 guide (in Swift)](/2015/10/27/implementing-nsfetchedresultscontroller-in-swift/), I provided the boilerplate code for implementing `NSFetchedResultsControllerDelegate` in a table view.

 [Migration](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreDataVersioning/Articles/Introduction.html) is unavoidable in app upgrade, but I will leave the topic for another day.
+It's a huge topic.
+You can read this on [a progressive way to migrate](https://williamboles.me/progressive-core-data-migration/).

 If you use transient property in a model, the code generation will not do anything about it..
 For example, if `contentCount` is a transient value, you should delete the property generated, and write like this: